DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-making-productive-use-of-assessment/summer-week-4-mentor-materials.md

 In their self-directed study session earlier this week, your mentee extended their knowledge of giving high-quality feedback.

 Your mentee will have considered their feedback practice by looking at previous feedback they have given.
 They may have spoken to pupils to find out their views on feedback they have received, how they interpreted it and what they did with it.
-They may also have spoken to a colleague to understand more about realistic expectations of students’ independence and self-regulation at different ages.
+They may also have spoken to a colleague to understand more about realistic expectations of students' independence and self-regulation at different ages.

-This session can build on your mentee’s self-study activity and focus in more detail on its practical implications, such as how to scaffold effective self-assessment and peer-assessment.
+This session can build on your mentee's self-study activity and focus in more detail on its practical implications, such as how to scaffold effective self-assessment and peer-assessment.
 In this session, you will help your mentee understand the importance of skilled feedback and why developing skills of self-assessment and self-regulation are important to the learning process.

 ### Meeting activities